Kchaitanya30/Processing-Geographic-Data/Geo-processing ZIP Code Tabulation Area (ZCTA) Data to Add to the Massachusetts Geo-Database/README.md

 ### Spatially join and summarize the collision to the Integrated ZCTA and urbanized area layer (from Part 1, Step 1) for the five collision type groups to the urbanized and non-urbanized area.
 The summarization should only include the counts for each collision group.

+#### Assigning Collision Types to Areal Geographies
+Mask the data and make only visible the observations that are required

+Tool: Defination query
+Purpose: To separate the locations so that each collision type can be processed individually.
+Layer: mass_trac_crashes_2010_aeac84
+Procedure: From the Layer Table of Contents, select the Properties option to open the dialog box.
+In it, choose New Definition Query
+Where: MannerColl_Grp is equal to ANGL
+Outcome Description: Filters and displays only the records corresponding to the ANGL collision type.

+Once the Definition Query has been applied, the selected locations need to be aggregated using a spatial join.
+Aggregate the individual and grouped collision types with a Spatial Join from the mass_trac_crashes_2010_aeac84 layer to the Integrated ZCTA and urbanized area layer (mass_zctas_2010_aeac84_idty).

+Spatially joining Angel collision type and Adding the summarized collision count to the Integrated ZCTA layer

+Tool: Spatial Join
+Purpose: To join the township_and_urbanized layer with the crash points.
+This operation performs a point-in-polygon process that calculates the count of all crash locations within each township polygon.

+Target Features: mass_zctas_2010_aeac84_idty
+Join Features: mass_trac_crashes_2010_aeac84
+Use the filtered records: 31,631
+Join Operation: Join one to one
+Match Option: Intersect
+Output: mass_zctas_2010_aeac84_idty_ANGL
+Field Selection: Delete all fields from the join layer except OBJECTID, ID, CityTown, MannerColl, and MannerCol_ctgy.
+OBJECTID and other redundant fields can be removed later if needed.
+Output Description: The resulting layer contains all ANGL-filtered crash points joined with the Integrated ZCTA layer.
+In output layer delete Target_FID it is the Objectid of the joined layer, which is redundantL

+Alter Field
+Purpose: To change the name of the field without changing its position in the table

+Input table: mass_zctas_2010_aeac84_idty_ANGL
+Field Name: Join_Count
+New field Name: CNT_ANGL
+New Field Alias;CNT_ANGL
+Output Description: The field name was successfully changed to CNT_ANGL.

+In the mass_zctas_2010_aeac84_idty_ANGL layer's Attribute table Add two new fields

+Tool: Add Field
+Purpose: To create new fields in the attribute table for storing counts of urban and non-urban collisions.
+Field Name: CNT_ANGL_URB
+Alias: CNT_ANGL_URB
+Data Type: long
+Create another field named CNT_ANGL_NURB using the same parameters.

+Tool: Calcualte Field
+purpose: To populate all the null values in the fields to the 0 so that it would be easy to copy other values in it. input layer: mass_zctas_2010_aeac84_idty_ANGL
+For both CNT_ANGL_URB AND CNT_ANGL_NURB
+Convert all nulls to 0

+#### Calculating ANGL Collision Counts for Urban and Non-Urban Areas
+Select by attributes
+Purpose: To isolate polygons representing non-urbanized areas.

+Input Rows: mass_zctas_2010_aeac84_idty_ANGL
+Where: FID_new_england_urbanized_areas_2010_aeac84 is equal to -1
+Outcome Description: Selects all rows where FID_new_england_urbanized_areas_2010_aeac84 equals -1, identifying polygons that represent non-urbanized areas.
+Calculate Field:
+Right Click on CNT_ANGL_NURB and choose Calculate field Input table: mass_zctas_2010_aeac84_idty_ANGL
+Use the selected records: 454
+Field Name: CNT_ANGL_NURB
+Expression:
+Then in it select CNT_ANGL_NURB = !CNT_ANGL!
+Outcome desciption: It populates all the values that are selected in the CNT_ANGL to the CNT_ANGL_NURB
+By this the Count of ANGL collisions that occured inthe Non urban areas is acquired ** Use Switch in the Attribute table, it selects all the rows that are not -1, which means the polygons that are urbanized **

+Calcualte Field
+Right Click on CNT_ANGL_URB and choose Calculate field

+Input table: new_england_urbanized_areas_township_idty_massTrac_ANGL
+Use the selected records: 544
+Field Name: CNT_ANGL_URB
+Expression:
+Then in it select CNT_ANGL_URB = !CNT_ANGL!
+Output description: It populates the Count of collisions in the urbanized areas

+** In the same way, the process is carried out for the remaining collision types.
+The procedure is repetitive and follows the same sequence of steps.
+The detailed process for each collision type is provided below **

+Spatially joining End to End collision type and Adding the summarized collision count to the Integrated ZCTA layer

+Tool: Spatial Join
+Purpose: To join the township_and_urbanized layer with the crash points.
+This operation performs a point-in-polygon process that calculates the count of all crash locations within each township polygon.

+Target Features: mass_zctas_2010_aeac84_idty_ANGL
+Join Features: mass_trac_crashes_2010_aeac84
+Use the filtered records: 35,213
+Join Operation: Join one to one
+Match Option: Intersect
+Output: mass_zctas_2010_aeac84_idty_ANGL_ETE
+Field Selection: Delete all fields from the join layer except  MannerCol_ctgy1 Output Description: The resulting layer contains all End to End -filtered crash points joined with the Integrated ZCTA polygons.
+In the output layer delete Target_FID it is the Objectid of the joined layer, which is redundant

+Alter Field
+Purpose: To change the name of the field without changing its position in the table

+Input table: mass_zctas_2010_aeac84_idty_ANGL_ETE
+Field Name: Join_Count
+New field Name: CNT_ETE
+New Field Alias: CNT_ETE
+Output Description: The field name was successfully changed to CNT_ETE.

+In the mass_zctas_2010_aeac84_idty_ANGL_ETE layer's Attribute table Add two new fields

+Tool: Add Field
+Purpose: To create new fields in the attribute table for storing counts of urban and non-urban collisions.
+Field Name: CNT_ETE_URB
+Alias: CNT_ETE_URB
+Data Type: long
+Create another field named CNT_ETE_NURB using the same parameters.

+Tool: Calcualte Field
+purpose: To populate all the null values in the fields to the 0 so that it would be easy to copy other values in it. input layer: mass_zctas_2010_aeac84_idty_ANGL_ETE
+For both CNT_ETE_URB AND CNT_ETE_NURB
+Convert all nulls to 0

+#### Calculating ETE Collision Counts for Urban and Non-Urban Areas
+Select by attributes
+Purpose: To isolate polygons representing non-urbanized areas.

+Input Rows: mass_zctas_2010_aeac84_idty_ANGL_ETE
+Where: FID_new_england_urbanized_areas_2010_aeac84 is equal to -1
+Outcome Description: Selects all rows where FID_new_england_urbanized_areas_2010_aeac84 equals -1, identifying polygons that represent non-urbanized areas.
+Calculate Field:
+Right Click on CNT_ETE_NURB and choose Calculate field Input table: mass_zctas_2010_aeac84_idty_ANGL_ETE
+Use the selected records: 454
+Field Name: CNT_ETE_NURB
+Expression:
+Then in it select CNT_ETE_NURB = !CNT_ETE!
+Outcome desciption: It populates all the values that are selected in the CNT_ETE to the CNT_ETE_NURB
+By this the Count of ETE collisions that occured inthe Non urban areas is acquired ** Use Switch in the Attribute table, it selects all the rows that are not -1, which means the polygons that are urbanized **

+Calcualte Field
+Right Click on CNT_ETE_URB and choose Calculate field

+Input table: mass_zctas_2010_aeac84_idty_ANGL_ETE
+Use the selected records: 544
+Field Name: CNT_ETE_URB
+Expression:
+Then in it select CNT_ETE_URB = !CNT_ANGL!
+Output description: It populates the Count of collisions in the urbanized areas

+Spatially joining One Vehicle collision type and Adding the summarized collision count to the Integrated ZCTA layer

+Tool: Spatial Join
+Purpose: To join the township_and_urbanized layer with the crash points.
+This operation performs a point-in-polygon process that calculates the count of all crash locations within each township polygon.

+Target Features: mass_zctas_2010_aeac84_idty_ANGL
+Join Features: mass_trac_crashes_2010_aeac84
+Use the filtered records: 23,404
+Join Operation: Join one to one
+Match Option: Intersect
+Output: mass_zctas_2010_aeac84_idty_ANGL_ETE
+Field Selection: Delete all fields from the join layer except  MannerCol_ctgy1 Output Description: The resulting layer contains all End to End -filtered crash points joined with the Integrated ZCTA polygons.
+In the output layer delete Target_FID it is the Objectid of the joined layer, which is redundant

+Alter Field
+Purpose: To change the name of the field without changing its position in the table

+Input table: mass_zctas_2010_aeac84_idty_ANGL_ETE
+Field Name: Join_Count
+New field Name: CNT_ETE
+New Field Alias: CNT_ETE
+Output Description: The field name was successfully changed to CNT_ETE.

+In the mass_zctas_2010_aeac84_idty_ANGL_ETE layer's Attribute table Add two new fields

+Tool: Add Field
+Purpose: To create new fields in the attribute table for storing counts of urban and non-urban collisions.
+Field Name: CNT_ETE_URB
+Alias: CNT_ETE_URB
+Data Type: long
+Create another field named CNT_ETE_NURB using the same parameters.

+Tool: Calcualte Field
+purpose: To populate all the null values in the fields to the 0 so that it would be easy to copy other values in it. input layer: mass_zctas_2010_aeac84_idty_ANGL_ETE
+For both CNT_ETE_URB AND CNT_ETE_NURB
+Convert all nulls to 0

+#### Calculating ETE Collision Counts for Urban and Non-Urban Areas
+Select by attributes
+Purpose: To isolate polygons representing non-urbanized areas.

+Input Rows: mass_zctas_2010_aeac84_idty_ANGL_ETE
+Where: FID_new_england_urbanized_areas_2010_aeac84 is equal to -1
+Outcome Description: Selects all rows where FID_new_england_urbanized_areas_2010_aeac84 equals -1, identifying polygons that represent non-urbanized areas.
+Calculate Field:
+Right Click on CNT_ETE_NURB and choose Calculate field Input table: mass_zctas_2010_aeac84_idty_ANGL_ETE
+Use the selected records: 454
+Field Name: CNT_ETE_NURB
+Expression:
+Then in it select CNT_ETE_NURB = !CNT_ETE!
+Outcome desciption: It populates all the values that are selected in the CNT_ETE to the CNT_ETE_NURB
+By this the Count of ETE collisions that occured inthe Non urban areas is acquired ** Use Switch in the Attribute table, it selects all the rows that are not -1, which means the polygons that are urbanized **

+Calcualte Field
+Right Click on CNT_ETE_URB and choose Calculate field

+Input table: mass_zctas_2010_aeac84_idty_ANGL_ETE
+Use the selected records: 544
+Field Name: CNT_ETE_URB
+Expression:
+Then in it select CNT_ETE_URB = !CNT_ANGL!
+Output description: It populates the Count of collisions in the urbanized areas